micmejia/bible-dump/NKJV/Ezekiel/Ezek 30.md

 And it came to pass in the eleventh year, in the first _month,_ on the seventh _day_ of the month, _that_ the word of the Lord came to me, saying,

 ###### 21
-"Son of man, I have broken the arm of Pharaoh king of Egypt; and see, it has not been bandaged for healing, nor a [^m]splint put on to bind it, to make it strong enough to hold a sword.
+"Son of man, I have broken the arm of Pharaoh king of Egypt; and see, it has not been bandaged for healing, nor a splint put on to bind it, to make it strong enough to hold a sword.

 ###### 22
 Therefore thus says the Lord God: 'Surely I _am_ against Pharaoh king of Egypt, and will break his arms, both the strong one and the one that was broken; and I will make the sword fall out of his hand.